asnazizi/MazeGameCPP/README.md

 # G134 - Maze and Mini games
 Team members - Sathya Geetha Balaji, Aisan Azizi

-Objective - to solve the maze and reach the end point
+Objective - To solve the maze and reach the end point

 Description - A game based on passing through a maze, whilst solving random minigames, to reach the end